North Dakota Counseling License Requirements

 To become an LPCC, you must pass the NBCC’s National Clinical Mental Health Counselor Exam (NCMHCE).
-This exam uses simulations to test clinical counseling competencies.
+This exam uses 11 case studies to test clinical counseling competencies.
 An online handbook is available to candidates that describes the format and content.

 7. Apply for and receive your LPCC license.

-Once you have met the education, experience, and exam requirements, you can apply for a LPCC license.
+Once you have met the education, experience, and exam requirements, you can apply for an LPCC license.
 The LPCC application form must be accompanied by three reference letters, including one from the clinical supervisor.
-The application fee is $150 as of September 2019.
+The application fee is $150 as of December 2022.
 Once issued, the licensee will hold both LPC and LPCC licenses and will be required to maintain and renew both.